 In fact, I nailed an internship on Internshala!
 Content writing, of course.
 Let me tell you what you’d need to do to get yourself an internship too- here goes Internshala Review!

-Furthermore, I’ll also give a short review of Internshala’s content writing and Programming So here I give you- Internshala Review.
+Furthermore, I’ll also give a short review of Internshala content writing and Programming So here I give you- Internshala Review.

 Reliability and putting in Efforts

 Since I’ve gotten along with it fine till now, I’d say it’s very reliable.
 But that, of course, depends on the person.
-Before you apply for any of the internships, it is mandatory for one to put effort into building up the resume.
+Before you apply for any of the internships, one must put effort into building up the resume.
 It wasn’t tough for me as I aimed to apply for content writing internships.